socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 * ``No basic authentication headers were found`` -> This error is shown in your ``data/nextcloud.log`` file.
-Some Apache modules like ``mod_fastcgi``, ``mod_fcgid`` or ``mod_proxy_fcgi`` are not passing the needed authentication headers to PHP and so the login to Nextcloud via WebDAV, CalDAV and CardDAV clients is failing.
+Some Apache modules like ``mod_fastcgi``, ``mod_fcgid`` or ``mod_proxy_fcgi`` are not passing the needed authentication headers to PHP and so the login to cyfrSpaces via WebDAV, CalDAV and CardDAV clients is failing.
 Information on how to correctly configure your environment can be found at the `forums <https://forum.owncloud.org/viewtopic.php?f=17&t=30646>`_.